Contributed by: MatthewD, FreeTaxUSA Agent, Tax Pro

 Form 1099-NEC is now exclusively used for reporting $600 or more of nonemployee compensation in a calendar year.

 It’s considered self-employment income and reported on Schedule C, which means you may also include expenses associated with earning that income.
-For example, you may have a home office, supplies, internet, phone, auto, travel and maybe even meal expenses for freelance work you did.
+For example, you might have a home office, supplies, internet, phone, auto, travel and possibly even meal expenses for freelance work you did.
 These may all be included on your Schedule C.

-When you report income on Schedule C, keep in mind any net business income will be included as taxable income for income tax purposes, and you will also pay self-employment tax, which is social security and Medicare tax.
-As a self-employed individual, you are responsible to pay both the employee amount and employer amount.
+When you report income on Schedule C, keep in mind any net business income will be included as taxable income for income tax purposes.
+Additionally, you'll need to pay self-employment tax, which covers social security and Medicare taxes.
+As a self-employed individual, you're responsible to pay both the employee and employer amount.

 Normally what you pay in tax on regular wages is 7.65% as an employee, and your employer pays the other half.
 However, self-employment means you pay double the tax at 15.3%.
 This may come as a shock with the increased amount of tax due since it was likely unexpected.
 Even if you have $0 taxable income, you may still have tax due since self-employment tax is not reduced by nonrefundable tax credits.

-If you are just starting to earn nonemployee income, consider making quarterly estimated self-employment tax payments to avoid the shock of paying higher income tax.
+If you're just starting to earn nonemployee income, consider making quarterly estimated self-employment tax payments to avoid the shock of paying higher income tax.

-What if this was not a freelance job or self-employment income, however?
+What if this wasn't a freelance job or self-employment income, however?
 Instead, it was temporary employment, like a summer job or holiday or busy season employment.
 There are some possible solutions.

 - Contact the employer and explain your concerns.
 Ask them to issue you a W-2 instead.
 If they will, problem resolved.

 - Ask the employer to issue a 1099-MISC with the amount in box 3 as Other Income.
-That way you can still report the income, but it is not subject to self-employment tax.
+That way you can still report the income, but it's not subject to self-employment tax.

 Remember, this income must be reported on your tax return.
 You may need to report the 1099-NEC as self-employment income on Schedule C unless or until you resolve the issue and can amend your return.
 You may need to complete Form SS-8 separately for the IRS to determine your employment status.